 WHAT WERE THE KNIGHTS TEMPLAR LIKE IN BATTLE?

-Long before the US Marines were known as the “first to fight”, the Knights Templar had earned that honor during the Crusades.
-Admired and feared by allies and enemies alike, one Arabic historian, El-Fadhel, went so far as to change the Persian-Arabic word for Templars to the same word as the demon gods of Zoroastrianism in his writings.
-In light of their tenacity and ferocity on the battlefield, it’s easy to see why.
+Long before the US Marines were known as the “first to fight,” the Knights Templar had already earned that distinction during the Crusades.
+Both revered and feared by their allies and enemies, the Templars’ fierce reputation was so legendary that the Arabic historian El-Fadhel even altered the Persian-Arabic word for Templars to that of the demon gods of Zoroastrianism in his writings.
+Their relentless tenacity on the battlefield made this comparison easy to understand.

 SHOCK TROOPS: FIRST TO FIGHT

-Every Templar Knight came from the nobility.
-It was a stipulation for admission to their ranks.
-Only someone who had already received the lifelong training that secular knights and nobles did could hope to be effective as a Knight in combat.
-They could be identified by their white uniform with the red Templar cross of martyrdom emblazoned on it.
-Compared to the membership as a whole, however, they were in the vast minority, comprising roughly 10% of the Order.
-Even at the Order’s height, they would have numbered no more than 2000 at any given time.
-On the battlefield however, the Knights were their primary fighting force and, along with the other military orders, were the shock troops of the Crusades.
+Every Templar Knight came from noble lineage—a requirement for joining their ranks.
+Only those who had undergone the lifelong training of secular knights and nobles could hope to be effective in battle as a Templar Knight.
+These warriors were easily recognized by their white uniforms, emblazoned with the red Templar cross symbolizing martyrdom.
+However, they were a minority within the Order, comprising only about 10% of its membership.
+Even at its peak, the Order had no more than 2,000 knights at any given time.
+On the battlefield, these knights were the primary fighting force, serving as the shock troops of the Crusades alongside other military orders.

-Before battle Templar Knights were organized into squadrons.
-Once the battle commenced, Templar Knights could not break formation or charge out ahead of their squadron.
-Absolute discipline was required.
-This served the purpose of military cohesion, but also reinforced the Templar ideal of humility; wherein the Order took precedence over the individual.
-The only time it was acceptable for a Templar Knight to act on his own initiative was when it meant saving the life of a Templar or a Christian.
+Before battle, Templar Knights were organized into squadrons, and once engaged, they were forbidden from breaking formation or charging ahead of their squadron.
+This strict discipline was essential for military cohesion and reinforced the Templar ideal of humility, where the Order always took precedence over the individual.
+The only time a Templar Knight could act independently was to save the life of a fellow Templar or a Christian.

-The Templars were known to always be among the first to seek engagement with the enemy.
-Once the battle trumpet sounded, the Templars would sing the Templar motto (and Psalm 115): “Non nobis, Domine, non nobis, sed Nomini tuo da gloriam” (Not to us, Lord, not to us but to your name give the glory).
-Then, they charged; unleashing carnage on the enemy line and fighting until either the enemy or they were vanquished.
+The Templars were always among the first to engage the enemy.
+As the battle trumpet sounded, they would sing the Templar motto (from Psalm 115): “Non nobis, Domine, non nobis, sed Nomini tuo da gloriam” (Not to us, Lord, not to us but to your name give the glory).
+Then, they would charge, unleashing devastating force upon the enemy lines, fighting until the enemy was either vanquished or they themselves were slain.

-The overwhelming impact of a Templar charge allowed the Templars and their allies to confront even numerically superior forces successfully.
-Sometimes it was so effective that it left little time for support troops to follow before the Knights found themselves surrounded by the enemy.
-Such was the case at the battle of Hattin in 1187.
-The Templars succeeded in charging Saladin’s army but the rest of Frankish forces did not follow them.
-Surrounded, the Templars fell by the hundreds.
-Those not killed in battle were executed by Saladin’s men afterwards.
-The “Horns of Hattin” became known as the most devastating defeat ever suffered by crusader forces.
+The overwhelming power of a Templar charge often allowed them and their allies to confront numerically superior forces successfully.
+However, this effectiveness sometimes left little time for support troops to follow, leaving the Knights surrounded by the enemy.
+Such was the case at the Battle of Hattin in 1187, where the Templars charged Saladin’s army, but the rest of the Frankish forces did not follow.
+Surrounded, the Templars fell by the hundreds, and those who survived the battle were executed by Saladin’s men.
+The "Horns of Hattin" became known as the most devastating defeat ever suffered by the Crusaders.

 THE BAUCENT

-In battle, the Templar banner held a place of extreme importance.
-It was called the Baucent, meaning “piebald horse”.
-It was so called for its black and white colors.
-The black half represented the darkness of sin that the Templars had left behind.
-The white represented the purity of the Order.
-Sometimes it also bore the red Templar cross; a symbol of martyrdom.
-To die fighting for Christ was among the greatest honors a Templar could achieve.
+In battle, the Templar banner, known as the Baucent, held great significance.
+Named after its black and white colors, the black symbolized the darkness of sin that the Templars had left behind, while the white represented the purity of the Order.
+Sometimes, the banner also bore the red Templar cross, a symbol of martyrdom.
+Dying in battle for Christ was considered one of the highest honors a Templar could achieve.

-If the banner did fall, or they were separated from their brothers, they were to rally to the banner of the Knights Hospitallers and failing that, to support any Christian banner still standing.
-Only once all Christian banners had fallen, could they abandon the fight.
+As long as the Baucent flew, Templar Knights were not allowed to retreat, even if unarmed or wounded.
+They could only leave the battlefield with their commander’s permission.
+If the banner fell or they became separated from their comrades, they were to rally to the banner of the Knights Hospitaller, or failing that, to any Christian banner still standing.
+Only when all Christian banners had fallen could they abandon the fight.
 Any Templar Knight who deserted the battlefield before this could be expelled from the Order.
-Only non-fighting sergeant brothers, if they saw there was nothing they could do, were allowed to retreat.
-This was to save the Order’s equipment so that it wouldn’t fall into enemy hands.
+Only non-fighting sergeant brothers, if they saw there was nothing they could do, were allowed to retreat to save the Order’s equipment from falling into enemy hands.

-Yet, even in retreat the Templars fought on to allow other Christian forces to withdraw.
-This led to heavy losses for the Order when crusader forces were defeated, but it gained them the reputation as being among the most stalwart of warriors; fighting on against impossible odds even long after a battle had turned.
+Even in retreat, the Templars continued to fight, allowing other Christian forces to withdraw.
+This often led to heavy losses for the Order, but it also earned them a reputation as some of the most steadfast warriors, fighting on against impossible odds even after a battle had turned against them.

 FEARED AND ADMIRED BY THEIR ENEMIES

-Likewise, their courage and stamina on the battlefield earned them both respect and dread from their enemies.
+The Templars’ courage and endurance on the battlefield earned them both respect and fear from their enemies.

-A witness of the battle of Montgisard in 1177 tells us how 84 Templar knights under their commander, Odo de Saint-Amand, forced Saladin to flee and the reluctant admiration Saladin felt as a result.
+A witness of the Battle of Montgisard in 1177 described how 84 Templar knights, led by their commander Odo de Saint-Amand, forced Saladin to flee and earned his reluctant admiration.

 “Spurring all together, as one man, they made a charge, turning neither to the left nor to the right.
-Recognising the body of troops in which Saladin commanded many knights, they manfully approached it, immediately penetrated it, incessantly knocked down, scattered, struck and crushed.
+Recognizing the body of troops in which Saladin commanded many knights, they manfully approached it, immediately penetrated it, incessantly knocked down, scattered, struck, and crushed.
 Saladin was smitten with admiration, seeing his men dispersed everywhere, everywhere turned in flight, everywhere given to the mouth of the sword.
-He took thought for his own safety and fled, throwing off his mail shirt for speed, mounted a racing camel and barely escaped with a few of his men.”
+He took thought for his own safety and fled, throwing off his mail shirt for speed, mounted a racing camel, and barely escaped with a few of his men.”

-But Saladin also hated them for the same reason.
-After all, the Templars were responsible for inflicting immense damage to his army.
-So great was his disdain for them that after the fall of Jerusalem in 1187 he granted mercy to the Christians left in the city but he executed every Templar and Hospitallar he could find.
+Yet, Saladin also hated the Templars for the immense damage they inflicted on his army.
+After the fall of Jerusalem in 1187, he granted mercy to the Christians left in the city but executed every Templar and Hospitaller he could find.

-Both admired and feared, the Templars were a force to be reckoned with during the Crusades.
-When they charged, one could only pray they were on your side.
+Both feared and admired, the Templars were a formidable force during the Crusades.
+When they charged, one could only hope they were on your side.

 Sources:

-Barber, Malcom.
+• Barber, Malcolm.
 The Trial of the Templars.
 Cambridge University Press, 1978.

 Back to blog